-The focus in Units Three and Four is to read and respond analytically and creatively.
-Students will analyse arguments and the use of persuasive texts.
+The focus in Units Three and Four is to read and respond analytically and creatively to texts.
+Students will analyse arguments and the use of persuasive texts as well as crafting and presenting their own arguments.

 Comprehension of a spoken text is also a key element of EAL.
-Students will develop, explore and compare meaningful connections between two texts.